Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 This work succeeds when the schema, examples, and published surface all describe the same artifact family.

-1Start from the domain
+1Start from the role

 2Apply shared authoring rules